rambly/ZeldaClassic-zscript-docs/2.53.2/docs/link.md

 The direction the player is facing.
 Use the `DIR_` constants in **std.zh** to set or compare this variable.

-NOTE
+!!! note
-:	Even though the player can move diagonally if the quest allows it, their sprite doesn't ever use any of the diagonal directions, which are intended for enemies only.
+	Even though the player can move diagonally if the quest allows it, their sprite doesn't ever use any of the diagonal directions, which are intended for enemies only.

+!!! note
 	Reading this value occurs after **[Waitdraw()](global.html#waitdraw)**.

 <!-- **Example** -->